anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: In order to live free and happily you must sacrifice boredom.
-It is not always an easy sacrifice.
+Quote: Wishing to be friends is quick work, but friendship is a slow ripening fruit.

-By: Richard Bach
+By: Aristotle